Financial Advisor Training – Real World Advice from a Successful CFP (R)

 If you become a financial advisor, you’ll still need to pass some exams if you want to sell financial products.
 The Series 6 allows you to sell mutual funds.
 If you also want to sell insurance, you’ll need an insurance license, which is offered by the state you live in.
 You have to study and pass some tests, but don’t worry about that either.
 Your firm will arrange these for you.

 You could also become a Registered Investment Advisor.
-That’s how I work now.
 It’s a completely different career path.
-We don’t work on commissions at all.
+They don’t work on commissions at all.
 I’ll cover that in a different post.

 5. Your First Job